bard/emacs-run-command/README.md

          :display "Serve directory via HTTP")))
 ```

-### Context-aware lists
+### Context-aware lists, and specifying a working directory

-Use `:working-dir` to change the working directory for the command.
+The recipe runs in the context of the current buffer, and can inquire about its context in whichever way makes sense (including different ways for different commands).

-For example, if you want to serve `public_html` when the file you're visiting is somewhere in a `public_html` directory tree, and the current directory in all other cases:
+Example: you want to serve the current directory, unless the file you're visiting is somewhere under a `public_html` directory, in which case you want to serve that directory instead.
+You would use `locate-dominating-file` to look for a `public_html` ancestor, and assign it to `:working-dir` if found:

 ```emacs-lisp
 (defun run-command-local ()